-- Continue regular analysis of district local assessments to identify the specific needs of students (action 1.6). - Provide digital data platforms and tools for staff to improve data collection and analysis to identify struggling students sooner (new actions 2.4 & 2.5). - Revise and expand the district's Tier 1 and Tier 2 response to intervention for academics and behavior (new action 2.8).

-• At the high school level, when students get behind continue credit recovery options (action 1.7).
+- Continue regular analysis of district local assessments to identify the specific needs of students (action 1.6). - Provide digital data platforms and tools for staff to improve data collection and analysis to identify struggling students sooner (new actions 2.4, 2.5, 2.6, 2.7 & 2.8). - Revise and expand the district's Tier 1 and Tier 2 response to intervention for academics and behavior (new actions 2.10 & 2.11). - At the high school level, when students get behind continue credit recovery options (action 1.7).